Travel from Kuala Perlis to Penang by Bus

 Things to do in Penang

-One of the most popular tourism attractions in Malaysia, there are so many things to do in the island!
-Be transported back in time at Fort Cornwallis where you can see the wall erected roughly 10 feet high, remaining original structures built over a century ago including a chapel, prison cells, ammunitions storage area, a harbour light once used to signal incoming ships, the original flagstaff, and several old bronze cannons.
-While you’re there, try the mee sotong at the Kota Selera Hawker Center in Padang Kota Lama.
+There are many things to do in the island!
+Travel back in time with a visit to Fort Cornwallis.
+This old military fort stands 10 feet tall was original structures built over a century ago including a chapel, prison cells, ammunitions storage area, a harbour light once used to signal incoming ships, the original flagstaff, and several old bronze cannons.

 Learn more about culture by visiting Kek Lok Si, arguably the largest Buddhist temple in Southeast Asia.
 Pinang Peranakan Mansion is another interesting venue incorporating various Chinese architecture.
 The unique townhouse is filled with more than 1,000 antiques and collectibles.